This Seared Salmon Sandwich is made with seared pink salmon and a quick Dijon yogurt sauce, and is ready in 15 minutes!

 In fact, as much as I adore sockeye salmon, I probably eat more pink salmon than any other type of fish.
 Why?
 For one thing, it’s the most affordable type of wild Pacific salmon.
 It’s also delicious and has a mild flavor that’s easy to work with.
 When I want luxury, I go with sockeye salmon.
 When I want a quick and easy lunch– I stick with pink salmon.

 Learn More: Want to know more about the different types of salmon available?
 Read this Ultimate Guide to Cooking with Salmon.

 To make your salmon sandwiches, you’ll start by heating up a heavy-bottomed pan with a little oil.
 Pat the (thawed) salmon dry, and sprinkle it with salt.
 Sear the salmon for about 4 minutes per 1/2 inch thickness, and then flip it and sear it a little longer.
 Flake the salmon apart, and set it on toasted bread.
 Smother it in the easy yogurt sauce, add some lettuce and tomato, and dig in!

-Easy Salmon Sandwiches with Dijon Sauce
+Salmon Sandwich with Dijon Sauce

-Quick and Easy Seafood Sandwiches
+Quick and Easy Seafood Sandwich

 - 1 TB olive oil

 - 2 pink salmon fillets (~4 oz each)

 - 4 slices bread (use gluten-free bread if needed)

 - 1/8 cup diced red onion